 This is a recipe for bread the easy way.
 No starters.
 No kneading no failures.
 Perfect bread every time.

 Have you been an ISO baker?
-Have you given up on feeding starters and wondering why everyone on Instagram seems to have the perfect sourdough?
+Have you given up on feeding starters and wondered why everyone on Instagram seems to have the perfect sourdough?

 Then this is the bread for you.